Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Introduction

-For parabolic equations in three or more variables there are new phenomena, and in particular, a distinction between evolutionary and generic parabolic equations\footnote{Parabolic equations are in bijection with $G$-structures for a certain Lie group $G$, and evolutionary parabolic equations satisfy an integrability condition.
-For 2-variable parabolic equations, this integrability condition is trivially satisfied.
-See \cite{McMillan:ParabolicsI} for more details.}.
-In her Thesis \cite{Clelland_Thesis}, Clelland studied the exterior differential systems corresponding to evolutionary parabolic equations in 3 variables.
-She showed that in this case too, conservation laws depend on at most second derivatives of solutions and only Monge-Amp\`ere equations have non-trivial conservation laws.
+There are new phenomena for parabolic equations in three or more variables.
+For example, it~is no longer the case that every parabolic equation can be put into evolutionary form.
+In~her thesis~\cite{Clelland_Thesis}, Clelland studied the exterior differential systems corresponding to evolutionary parabolic equations in 3 variables.
+She showed that in this case too, conservation laws depend on at most second derivatives of solutions and only Monge--Amp\`ere equations have non-trivial conservation laws.

-In this paper, I extend these results to evolutionary parabolic equations in any number of variables.
-That is, for any evolutionary parabolic equation, conservation laws are functionals depending on at most second derivatives of solutions (Theorem \ref{thm:Jacobi potential lives on M_0}).
-As a corollary, if an evolutionary parabolic equation has at least one non-trivial conservation law, then it is necessarily Monge-Amp\`ere (Theorem \ref{thm:parabolics with conservation laws are MA}).
+In~this paper, I extend these results to evolutionary parabolic equations in any number of~variables.
+I show that for any evolutionary parabolic equation, conservation laws are functionals depending on at most second derivatives of solutions.
+As a corollary, if an evolutionary parabolic equation has at least one non-trivial conservation law, then it is necessarily Monge--Amp\`ere (Theorem~\ref{thm:parabolics with conservation laws are MA}).

+The jump from 3 to all degrees of freedom relies on the author's recent progress on the geometry of parabolic differential equations.
+In~\cite{McMillan:ParabolicsI} (henceforth, Part I), I introduce the general class of exterior differential systems that model second-order parabolic differential equations.
+This puts the class of parabolic equations in a more geometric form, which I then study using Cartan's method of equivalence, introducing several local invariants of interest.

+The local invariants derived from the equivalence problem~-- and their geometric interpretation~-- are crucial to the calculations in this paper.
+Indeed, the extended Goursat invariants introduced in~Part~I allow for a simplification of the structure equations of evolutionary parabolic type exterior differential systems.
+This reduction makes the calculations done here significantly more tractable.
+The Monge--Amp\`ere invariants, also introduced in Part~I, provide a geometric characterization of Monge--Amp\`ere parabolic equations.
+To wit, the existence of a non-trivial conservation law on an evolutionary parabolic equation allows one to show that a component of the Monge--Amp\`ere invariants vanishes identically, which is enough to show that the equation is Monge--Amp\`ere.

+To be clear, this strategy is the same as was applied by the previous authors in dimen\-si\-ons~2 and~3.
+The difficulty is that the complexity of the equivalence problem grows quickly; the number of local invariants is of order 4 in dimension.
+This complexity can be mitigated in higher dimensions with a careful application of representation theory.
+Indeed, the local invariants take values in various representations of~$\SO(n)$, so that we may consider the invariants in families.
+From this perspective, the Goursat and the Monge--Amp\`ere invariants are treated the same in all dimensions, in much the same way as the Riemannian curvature tensor of Riemannian geometry~is.